YouTube

 THE HABITUATION PROCESS

 This is incredibly courageous and dangerous for many reasons.
-Quite often at the beginning of this process gorillas will charge on sight of any humans in fear they are in competition for their food or territory.
-At times even attacking the trackers from 100yards away and sometimes leaving scars.
+Quite often, at the beginning of this process, gorillas will charge at the sight of any humans in fear that they are in competition for their food or territory.
+At times, they even attack the trackers from 100 yards away, and sometimes leave scars.

 DAILY INFO… DAY 16 & 17